 Jim Lowe, Times Argus, VT - August 26, 2019

 Copyright © 2019, Times Argus

 The Lowe Down: A tale of two chamber music festivals

 RANDOLPH - Last weekend, two of Vermont's most important chamber music festivals ended their seasons with programs that couldn't have been more different.
 Yet the two have the important things - particularly values - in common.

 Randolph's Central Vermont Chamber Music Festival closed its 26th season Aug.
-25 at Chandler Music Hall with a very traditional program of Beethoven, Dvorak and stretching it a bit with Gideon Klein (1919-1945).
+25 at Chandler Center for the Arts with a very traditional program of Beethoven, Dvorak and stretching it a bit with Gideon Klein (1919-1945).
 But its brilliant and rich performance of Dvorak's Piano Quartet No. 2 in E-flat Major, Op.
 87, is the reason most people go to chamber music concerts.

 Conversely, Lake Champlain Chamber Music Festival celebrated its 10th year with a co-premiere (a co-commission with three other festivals) of a brilliant work by resident composer David Ludwig at the Elley-Long Center in Colchester.
 "Paganiniana," named for the work of the same name by legendary violinist Nathan Milstein, is a dramatic concerto for solo violin and chamber ensemble (piano, flute, clarinet, violin, cello and percussion).

 The roughly 18-minute work is based on a survey of Niccolà Paganini's (1782-1840) ferociously virtuosic 24 Caprices, Op.
 1 for solo violin, which aptly describes the solo part in Ludwig's mini-concerto.
 Festival founder and co-artistic director Soovin Kim was the able soloist, delivering the Paganini paraphrases and "modernizations" with panache.